ndum/CFPropertyList/README.md

 # plist-parser

-This Laravel-Package provides the possibility to read, write and parse plist-files
+This package provides the possibility to read, write and parse plist-files

 > This Project is a fork of
 > [TECLIB/CFPropertyList](https://github.com/TECLIB/CFPropertyList)